Before you start: how to compare bank accounts

 Does it have a nearby branch?

 Challenger banks Monzo and Starling offer current accounts run entirely from your mobile phone but if face-to-face service is important to you, check that your chosen provider has a branch you can reach.
-We've mapped almost 3,000 branch closures since 2015.
+We've mapped over 3,000 branch closures since 2015.

 Does it pay interest?